 Columbia Mayor Steve Benjamin and South Carolina Coalition Against Domestic Violence and Sexual Assault Executive Director Sara Barber express their excitement for the new Ring Doorbell initiative.
 Photos by Julie Crosby

-The South Carolina Coalition Against Domestic Violence and Sexual Assault announced on Wednesday a new initiative with Ring Video Doorbells and Security Cameras to provide extra safety to survivors of domestic violence and sexual assault at a press conference on Wednesday.
+The South Carolina Coalition Against Domestic Violence and Sexual Assault announced on Wednesday a new initiative with Ring Video Doorbells and Security Cameras to provide extra safety to survivors of domestic violence and sexual assault.

 The donation comes in time for Domestic Violence Awareness Month, a time when Barber announces troubling statistics.
 This year, she was excited to add the donation from Ring as a hopeful nod to the future of South Carolina.

 South Carolina is the sixth most dangerous state in the country for violence against women, according to Barber.
 She said in 2019 over 40,000 South Carolinian’s reached out to SCCADVASA’s partner organizations for help.